 Desktop as a Service (DaaS) is a desktop delivery model in which virtualized desktops are hosted and delivered by a public cloud service provider.
-As cloud services and the mobile workforce grow, this type
+As cloud services and the mobile workforce grow, this type of delivery is becoming more popular.

 There are numerous reasons companies choose DaaS over an in-house virtual desktop infrastructure (VDI).
 Organizations may want to circumvent the upfront capital expenditures associated with VDI, or their user base may be too small to justify the expense of virtual desktop software and the infrastructure requirements.